LukeRoss00/gta5-real-mod/README.md

 5. Remember to set your Windows default audio device to the VR headset, otherwise you will have no sound in game (if you have an Oculus system, this step can later be automated with the [Oculus Tray Tool](https://forums.oculusvr.com/community/discussion/47247/oculus-traytool-supersampling-profiles-hmd-disconnect-fixes-hopefully/p1) by creating a profile for GTA V and enabling the Audio Switcher).
 6. Put on your HMD, pick up a gamepad if you wish, launch the game and marvel at the beauty that is Los Santos in VR!
 Whenever you need to recenter your view or to realign the HUD in front of you, just shake your head once as though you were saying no (more details in the [Recentering your view](#recentering-your-view-in-vr) section below).
 If tracking seems jerky or jumpy, make sure that ASW (for Oculus) or Motion Smoothing (for SteamVR) is *off*, either globally or for the GTA V app.
 Looking around with your head should feel perfectly fluid and smooth, just like a native VR game.
 7. In case you need troubleshooting, or if just want to know more, please read the rest of this file!
 There is also a [FAQ](#faq) section at the end.
-8. **New video tutorial with gameplay:** If you want to double check your installation steps with the help of a video tutorial, or you'd like to see how the mod looks and plays on High settings, Mike from the Virtual Reality Oasis channel put out a great [video](https://www.youtube.com/watch?v=P4QD_ggjrK8) for Release 4 of the mod!
+8. Video tutorial with gameplay: If you want to double check your installation steps with the help of a video tutorial, or you'd like to see how the mod looks and plays on High settings, Mike from the Virtual Reality Oasis channel put out a great [video](https://www.youtube.com/watch?v=P4QD_ggjrK8) for Release 4 of the mod!

 # In-game HUD